HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 In order to enable use-cases requiring persistence of content created during a FHIRcast session, including "re-opened" FHIRcast sessions, persistent identifiers are needed.
 FHIR logical IDs specified during a FHIRcast session are typically not persisted.
 Subscribers that create new FHIR resources SHOULD specify a business `identifier` for the resource (see: [FHIR's identifier].

-For further discussion on the reopening of content sharing sessions see Section [4.6 FHIRcast Event-based Content Sharing](4-6-fhircast-event-content-sharing.html).
+For further discussion on the reopening of content sharing sessions see Section [4.4 Content Sharing Considerations](4-4-fhircast-event-content-sharing.html).